The GST Story: The Past, Present, and Future of Logistics Management with Technology

 These ideal metrics are formulized based on the assumption that the current bottlenecks that are holding back these potential benefits would be unleashed once these bottlenecks are removed.

 GST has come as a transforming agent for multiple industries.
-Taking out the multiple taxation, the government has essentially fixed three major gaps.
+Taking out the multiple taxations, the government has essentially fixed three major gaps.

 Solution: With tolling booths going out of service, detention time at checkpoints has come down drastically.
 Clients now have much more confidence on the accuracy of their prescribed ETAs, increasing the compliance rate of different SLAs.